twse/bobsgame-extras/README.md

 This skin can be used with the emulators listed below.
 Robert Pelloni is not the original author of these emulators.
 The original copyright notice and the license and contributor list is set forth below.
 Robert Pelloni licenses these emulators to you under the terms set forth in the BobCorporation license agreement.
 Robert Pelloni reserves all rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.

 ### Palm Hardware Emulator
+Copyright © 2013-2014 Perpendox Software LLC

 Available as proprietary commercial software in the [Google Play Store](https://play.google.com/store/apps/details?id=com.perpendox.phem).
-Perpendox Software LLC hosted the source code under the same license in Palm OS Emulator but the company's website is dead.
+The company hosted the source code under the same license in Palm OS Emulator (see below) but the company's website is dead.

 ### Palm OS Emulator
 Copyright © 1998-2002 Palm, Inc.